 The initial practical impact has been self-censoring from within the tech industry to ensure they will not be held liable for content online.
 This has had the perverse effect of creating heightened economic desperation for people in the sex industry.
 In many instances, websites where sex workers advertised their services, screened clients for safety, and arranged co-working situations have closed.
 In other instances, sex workers have limited their online advertising as a result of a climate of fear.

-As a result, there has been an increase of street-based sex work, as reported by sex workers and defense attorneys who represent them.
+As a result, there has been an increase in street-based sex work, as reported by sex workers and defense attorneys who represent them.
 Further, rather than assisting the fight against human trafficking, this law has severed access to online material that could aid in building a case against traffickers.
 Websites that used to cooperate with law enforcement are no longer operable, and it has fostered an environment of fear and the creation of underground websites that have little to no accountability.

 Third, crossing state lines (including by phone/email) for the purpose of commercial sexual exchange can trigger federal jurisdiction but is selectively enforced.
 The Travel Act, Mann Act, RICO, conspiracy to commit prostitution, and other legal mechanisms are used.

-In 2002, John Ashcroft led a crusade to arrest over 30 people under the guise of “conspiracy to commit prostitution,” utilizing the term conspiracy to claim federal jurisdiction.
-One of the people arrested then was the late Robyn Few, who became a national leader in the sex workers’ rights movement.
-The CEO of Rentboy.com and various employees of the adult site for male escorts was indicted on various federal crimes.
+In 2002, then-Attorney General John Ashcroft led a crusade to arrest over 30 people under the guise of “conspiracy to commit prostitution,” utilizing the term conspiracy to claim federal jurisdiction.
+One of the people arrested was the late Robyn Few, who became a national leader in the sex workers’ rights movement.
+The CEO of Rentboy.com and various employees of the adult site for male escorts were indicted on various federal crimes.
 The Rentboy CEO pled guilty to promoting prostitution, but in an interesting legal twist, the judge in the case acknowledged that Rentboy was indeed providing a safer vetted platform for sex work, stating: “The very thing that was illegal … it also did a lot of good.”

 Federal Laws, Their Effects, and Interpretations